Asimov-Chuang/DeepHalo/6ydQ-3.md

 [5]De Peuter S, Zhu S, Guo Y, Howes A, Kaski S. Preference learning of latent decision utilities with a human-like model of preferential choice.
 Advances in Neural Information Processing Systems, 37:123608-36, 2024

-Our primary area is machine learning for sciences (e.g., climate, health, life sciences, physics, social sciences).
-Transparent modeling of human decision-making is crucial in social sciences and healthcare.
-Moreover, developing better preference models is essential for algorithms like RLHF.
-Therefore, we believe our work aligns well with this area.

 **Clarifications:**
 > Q: Some things are a bit unclear in intro.